noodlestan/mr-noodles/packages/client/apps/app-noodles-gallery/README.md

 # Mr. Noodles Gallery App

-This is Mr Noodles gallery app.
+This is Mr Noodles timeline app.

 It connects to [Mr Noodles API](../../../server/README.md) and displays media in galleries.